RichardBenear/DDScopeX-Plugin-for-OnStepX/README.md

 DDScopeX hardware uses Direct Drive motor technology by using 3-phase Axial Flux Permanent Magnet DC Motors (AFPMDC Motor).
 There is closed loop Servo control of motor positions using an ODrive subsystem and 2^14 (16,384 tick absolute encoders.
 The Motors, Electronics, and Mechanics were designed and constructed by the author.

-Motor closed-loop control is handled by the ODrive subsystem using a serial command channel from DDScopeX.
+Motor closed-loop control is handled by the ODrive subsystem using either a serial command channel or the CAN bus from DDScopeX.
+The config.h file contains the switch to select which communications mode is desired.
+For example: ``#define ODRIVE_COMM_MODE OD_CAN``

 A menu and screens (pages) structure using a 3.5" LCD touchscreen is implemented.
 The 3.5" Display is an electrically modified Rasperry Pi TFT LCD using the